LondonJim/bookmark-manager/README.md

 So I can easily retrieve bookmarked pages
 I want to be able to see a list of bookmarks

-As a time-pressed user
+As a user
 So that I can save a website
 I would like to add the site's address and title to bookmark manager

 As a user
-So I can store bookmark data for later retrieval
+So I can keep my bookmark data for later
 I want to add a bookmark to Bookmark Manager

 Domain Model